Baryon number violation at the LHC: the top option: Processes

 with the Mandelstam variables $\hat{s}\equiv (p_U+p_D)^2$ and $\hat{t}\equiv(p_U-p_E)^2$.
 As expected from dimensional arguments the cross section induced by the operators in Eq.~\eqref{st-basis} grows as $\hat{s}/\Lambda^4$.
 However, in setting lower bounds on the scale of new physics, it is important to always keep in mind that the validity (and unitarity) of the effective field theory itself assumes $\hat{s} \ll \Lambda^2$.

 Out of the six possible initial quark flavor assignments, (namely, $ud,\,us,\, ub,\,cd,\, cs$ and $cb$), we consider

 as well as their charge conjugate analogs.
 Operators with two pairs of fermions in the same generation could be favored by the flavor structure of the underlying theory.
 In Table~\ref{tab:1}, we collect the cross sections for the different processes at the LHC with $\sqrt{s}=7$ (14) TeV.
-To enforce unitarity and not to artificially overestimate cross sections, we impose $\sqrt{\hat{s}}<\Lambda$.
+To enforce unitarity in a simple yet efficient and model-independent way, we impose $\sqrt{\hat{s}}<\Lambda$.
 This cut has an important effect on valence quark initiated processes but a very mild one on processes initiated by sea quarks.

-\subsection{LHC searches}
+\section{LHC searches}

 We now briefly discuss BNV signatures at the LHC.
 For the sake of illustration we make a definite choice for the fermion flavors in Eq.~\eqref{processes} and consider\\ I) \underline{BNV decay}: $pp \xrightarrow{\text{SM}} t\, \bar{t}$ with the top decaying via a BNV interaction $t \xrightarrow{\text{BNV}} \bar b\, \bar c\, \mu^+$ and the anti-top decaying fully hadronically, which leads to the $\mu^+$+5-jet final state; II) \underline{BNV production}: $p\,p \xrightarrow{\text{BNV}} \bar t\, \mu^+$ with $u,d$ flavors in the initial state, the anti-top decaying fully hadronically, leading to $\mu^+ +3$~jets.